Dutch States Army: Reforms after 1588

-Another consequence of the desire to ensure that money was well-spent in military matters was the institution of the deputy-in-the-field.
+Another consequence of the desire to ensure that money was well-spent in military matters was the institution of field deputies.
 These functionaries were delegated by the States of the provinces to be near the High Command during campaigns, where they were empowered to make urgent political decisions on behalf of the States-General.
 Unfortunately, these deputies often interfered with operational decisions and were generally considered more of a hindrance than a boon by the top commanders.
 The Duke of Marlborough was especially caustic about them, when he commanded the States Army during the War of Spanish Succession, but a deputy like Sicco van Goslinga sometimes rendered useful services during that campaign.

 Though in principle all troops were allocated to a particular province, in later years the States-General was sometimes forced to raise troops that individual provinces refused to pay for.
 These "unrepartitioned" troops had to be paid for from the limited revenues of the States-General itself, mostly the taxes it raised in the Generality Lands.
 As these troops became a severe burden to the "Generality," they were generally the first to be let go at the periodic army reductions, and generally not well cared for.